QuantumSavory/QuantumClifford.jl/docs/src/manual.md

 + XX
 ```

-TODO: Small Clifford operators can be applied to large stabilizers by specifying the qubit indices.
+It is on the TODO list to permit small Clifford operators can be applied to
+large stabilizers by specifying the qubit indices.

-Pauli operators act as Clifford operators too (but they are rather boring, as they only change signs).
+Pauli operators act as Clifford operators too (but they are rather boring, as
+they only change signs).

 ```jldoctest
 julia> P"XII" * S"ZXX"